pgRouting/pgrouting/doc/topology/topology-functions.rst

 The following functions modify the database directly therefore the user must have special permissions given by the administrators to use them.

-- :doc:`pgr_createTopology` - create a topology based on the geometry.
 - :doc:`pgr_nodeNetwork` - to create nodes to a not noded edge table.
 - :doc:`pgr_extractVertices` - Extracts vertex information based on the edge table information.